-Both Ring and Nest have launched Halloween ringtones and chimes for their popular video doorbells.
-The two brands made these updates free — but they disappear almost as quickly as a ghost apparates in a haunted house.
+Both Ring and Google Nest are getting into the Halloween spirit by introducing new Halloween themed features including ringtones and chimes for their popular video doorbells.
+The two brands made these updates free — but they disappear almost as quickly as a ghost apparatus in a haunted house.
+This is usually around the beginning of November.
 So for those looking to boost their Halloween curb appeal, here's how to add these sound effects to their decor.

-Nest Hello is getting an update that goes away first, sound effects of a cackling witch, vampire, monster or a ghost when someone rings the bell.
+Google Nest Hello and new Google Nest Video Doorbells are getting into the Halloween spirit with new features that include new ring tones.
+The new doorbell themes include sound effects of a cackling witch, vampire, monster or a ghost and are played when someone rings the Google Nest doorbell.
 Those sounds will also play on a Google Nest speaker or display if the visitor announcement feature is enabled.

 To get the tone: